vyos/vyos-documentation/docs/services/dhcp.rst

 MAC address of the station and your desired IP address.
 The address must be inside the subnet definition but can be outside of the range statement.

-.. cfgcmd::  set service dhcp-server shared-network-name dhcpexample subnet 192.0.2.0/24 static-mapping static-mapping-01 mac-address ff:ff:ff:ff:ff:ff
+.. cfgcmd:: set service dhcp-server shared-network-name <name> subnet <subnet> static-mapping <description> mac-address <address>

-   Each host is uniquely identified by its MAC address.
+   Create a new DHCP static mapping named `<description>` which is valid for the host identified by its MAC `<address>`.

-.. cfgcmd::  set service dhcp-server shared-network-name dhcpexample subnet 192.0.2.0/24 static-mapping static-mapping-01 ip-address 192.0.2.10
+.. cfgcmd:: set service dhcp-server shared-network-name <name> subnet <subnet> static-mapping <description> ip-address <address>

-   IP address to assign to this host.
-It must be inside the subnet in which it is defined but can be outside the dynamic range.
-If ip-address is not specified, an IP from the dynamic pool (as specified by ``range``) is used.
+   Static DHCP IP address assign to host identified by `<description>`.
+IP address must be inside the `<subnet>` which is defined but can be outside the dynamic range created with :cfgcmd:`set service dhcp-server shared-network-name <name> subnet <subnet> range <n>`.
+If no ip-address is specified, an IP from the dynamic pool is used.

    This is useful, for example, in combination with hostfile update.

    .. hint:: This is the equivalent of the host block in dhcpd.conf of isc-dhcpd.

 DHCP Options
 ------------